Richard Elliott Friedman

-Richard Elliott Friedman (born May 5, 1946) is a biblical scholar and the Ann and Jay Davis Professor of Jewish Studies at the University of Georgia.
+Richard Elliott Friedman (born May 5, 1946) is an American biblical scholar, theologian, and translator who currently serves as the Ann and Jay Davis Professor of Jewish Studies at the University of Georgia.

+Life and career

 Friedman was born in Rochester, New York.
 He attended the University of Miami (BA, 1968), the Jewish Theological Seminary (MHL, 1971), and Harvard University (Th.M. in Hebrew Bible, 1974; Th.D. in Hebrew Bible and Near Eastern Languages and Civilizations, 1978).
 He was the Katzin Professor of Jewish Civilization: Hebrew Bible; Near Eastern Languages and Literature at the University of California, San Diego, from 1994 until 2006, whereupon he joined the faculty of the University of Georgia's Religion Department, where he is currently the Ann and Jay Davis Professor of Jewish Studies.
 Friedman teaches courses in Hebrew, Bible, and Jewish Studies.

 He is a winner of numerous awards and honors, including American Council of Learned Societies Fellow.
 He was a visiting fellow at the University of Cambridge and the University of Oxford; and a Senior Fellow of the American Schools of Oriental Research in Jerusalem.
 He participated in the City of David Project archaeological excavations of biblical Jerusalem.
 In his work Who Wrote the Bible?, he provides an updated analysis of the documentary hypothesis.

 Origin of the P and the D source

 Friedman is of the view that the P Source of the Bible was composed during the time of Hezekiah.
-P for instance “emphasizes centralization of religion: one center, one altar, one Tabernacle, one place of sacrifice.
+P for instance "emphasizes centralization of religion: one center, one altar, one Tabernacle, one place of sacrifice.
 Who was the king who began centralization?
 King Hezekiah."

 According to Friedman, and others who follow the theories of Julius Wellhausen regarding the formation of Israel's religion, P is the work of the Aaronid priesthood.
 They are the priests in authority at the central altar – not Moses, not Korah, nor any other Levites.
 Only those descended from Aaron can be priests.
-Friedman then goes on to say “P always speaks of two distinct groups, the priests and the Levites.
+Friedman then went on to say "P always speaks of two distinct groups, the priests and the Levites.
 Who was the king who formalized the divisions between priests and Levites?
 King Hezekiah."
-Chronicles reports explicitly:
+Chronicles reported explicitly: